 By default PostgreSQL will only accept local connections.
 The examples in this guide will require connections from other servers so listen_addresses is configured to listen on all interfaces.
 This may not be appropriate for secure installations.

-db-master: /etc/postgresql/9.4/demo/postgresql.conf Set listen_addresses db-master: /etc/postgresql/9.4/demo/postgresql.conf Set log line prefix listen_addresses = '' log_line_prefix = "
+db-primary: /etc/postgresql/9.4/demo/postgresql.conf Set listen_addresses listen addresses = ""